-The school colours are navy and white and in making our recommendations to parents for school dress, we hope very much that clothing can be selected in these colours.
-Neatness in dress is desirable in school, actively helping with commitment and discipline and adding to the standing and reputation of the school when pupils are making visits and journeys.
-This page outlines the uniform that pupils will be expected to wear.
+The school colours are navy and light blue.
+Neatness in dress is desirable in school, actively helping with commitment and discipline, and adds to the standing and reputation of the school when pupils are making visits and journeys.

 Wearing with Pride